 Auditing the incident response process and learning lessons to improve the security posture.

 Small businesses cannot afford to spend time and money rebuilding IT systems after an attack.
-There is no way back for companies that lose all of their customer data.
-That’s why an SMB cybersecurity plan should require backups of data and critical workloads before attacks occur.
+There is no way back for companies that lose their customer data.
+That's why an SMB cybersecurity plan should require backups of data and critical workloads before attacks occur.

 There is no need to store all data.
 Categorize databases and workloads according to their importance.